-Regional Schools Commissioners – About us
+Regional Schools Commissioners â€“ About us

 - deciding on applications from local-authority-maintained schools to convert to academy status

-- improving underperforming maintained schools by providing them with support from a strong sponsor
+- intervening in maintained schools judged to be inadequate by Ofsted by providing them with support from a strong sponsor

 - encouraging and deciding on applications from sponsors to operate in a region